Right Arrow

 Which platform offers better ROI for manufacturing operations?

-Spot AI delivers documented ROI metrics including a 44% reduction in TRIR (from 3.2 to 1.8 over six months) and a 74% decrease in monthly PPE violations (from 47 to 12), with consistent 4:1 to 6:1 return ratios.
+Spot AI delivers documented ROI metrics including a 44% reduction in TRIR (from 3.2 to 1.8 over six months) and a 74% decrease in monthly PPE violations (from 47 to 12).
 Squint AI offers no quantitative ROI data, focusing instead on qualitative benefits like simplicity and adoption.
-Organizations requiring measurable returns benefit from Spot AI's proven impact on safety metrics and operational efficiency.
+Organizations requiring measurable returns benefit from Spot AI's documented impact on safety metrics and operational efficiency.

 How do deployment timelines compare between solutions?

-Spot AI's plug-and-play approach enables system activation within days through pre-configured hardware and cloud deployment.
-Squint AI emphasizes ‘straightforward deployment’ with fast pilots and rapid content creation (e.g., video-to-procedure), so teams can see value quickly—though it does not publish a fixed timeline.
+Spot AI's plug-and-play approach allows for system activation within days through pre-configured hardware and cloud deployment.
+Squint AI emphasizes straightforward deployment with fast pilots and rapid content creation (e.g., video-to-procedure), so teams can see value quickly—though it does not publish a fixed timeline.

 Can either platform work with existing security cameras?

-Spot AI explicitly supports camera-agnostic integration with existing IP cameras and RTSP streams, protecting current investments.
+Spot AI explicitly supports camera-agnostic integration with existing IP cameras and RTSP streams, allowing organizations to work with their current cameras.
 Squint AI is not a CCTV/VMS integration; it’s mobile-first and uses the device camera for AR guidance at the point of work.
 Organizations seeking to leverage existing infrastructure benefit from Spot AI's documented compatibility approach.

 What industries does each platform serve best?